The slogan for Cincinnati public radio station WVXU-FM is “Connecting you to a world of ideas.”

-“We are deeply concerned that funding for the Corporation for Public Broadcasting is eliminated in the proposed federal budget," wrote Tim Bischoff, senior director for communications, marketing and online content, in an email.
+“We are deeply concerned that funding for the Corporation for Public Broadcasting is eliminated in the proposed federal budget," Tim Bischoff, senior director for communications, marketing and online content, said in an email.
 "Federal funding is essential to KET and all public broadcasting stations,”

-An independent study by Booz and Company concluded that federal funding is essential to maintaining public broadcasting service in the United States.
+An independent study by Booz & Company concluded that federal funding is essential to maintaining public broadcasting service in the United States.
 It also determined that ending federal funding would severely diminish, and ultimately destroy, public broadcasting.

 KET receives approximately $3.4 million in annual funding from the CPB, which is approximately 78 cents per Kentuckian, according to Bischoff.

-“These funds help make possible a majority of KET’s local productions, including Kentucky Tonight, Comment on Kentucky, Kentucky Life and more; as well as the development and delivery of digital educational resources,” Bischoff said.
+“These funds help make possible a majority of KET’s local productions, including Kentucky Tonight, Comment on Kentucky, Kentucky Life, and more; as well as the development and delivery of digital educational resources,” Bischoff said.

 “KET is one of the nation’s largest public broadcasting networks and the largest nonprofit GED (General Education Development) publisher in the country.
-As one of the most-trusted sources for educational programs and services, KET is used in every Kentucky public school and by more than 1 million people each week,” he said.
+As one of the most-trusted sources for educational programs and services, KET is used in every Kentucky public school and by more than one million people each week,” he said.